mixnets/SwiftShader/docs/Reactor.md

 The braces are superfluous.
 They just make the syntax look more like regular C++, and they offer a new scope for Reactor variables.

-The Routine is obtained and materialized by "calling" the Function<> object to give it a name:
+The Routine is obtained and materialized by "calling" the ```Function<>``` object to give it a name:

 ```C++
 Routine *routine = function(L"one");
 ```

-Next we can obtain the function pointer to the entry point of the routine, and call it:
+Finally, we can obtain the function pointer to the entry point of the routine, and call it:

 ```C++
 int (*callable)() = (int(*)())function.getEntry();